 One of the few things that you can always be sure about with your first-time visitors is their location.
 Unless they’re using a VPN, it’s most likely that you can capture their real IP during the session.
 While many stores practice localization with different languages based on the user’s locale, not many stores take it to the next level.

 Culture greatly affects our perception through pre-conceived notions.
 These things change our behavior and purchasing decisions to a great extent.
 In fact, Professor Geert Hofstede conducted a thorough research to map the most significant cultural differences that can affect a visitor’s actions on your website.
 It’s also used to develop cross-cultural web design guidelines.
 These parameters include power distance, individualism, masculinity, uncertainty avoidance, long-term orientation, and indulgence.
-Each culture has a numerical value assigned to these parameters.
-Here’s the comparison of two different cultures:

 It’s your job to make sure that the design, colors (some might seem to be too aggressive), visual elements and other pieces of the UI puzzle fall in line with the person visiting the site.
 Alternatively, find an experienced development team that already knows all of these small details.